Master of Science in Finance

 - Advanced Quantitative Methods in Finance (3 credits)

 - International Financial Management (3 credits)

-- Financial Management: Practices and Strategies (3 credits)
+- Strategies of Financial Management (3 credits)

 Electives (12 credits)

 Students choose four elective courses to reflect their interests and to reinforce the individual focus of their degree.
-Students may choose to specialize in one of the following tracks by taking electives listed for the associated track.
+They may choose to specialize in one of the following tracks by taking electives listed for the associated track.

 - Financial Risk Management (3 credits)

 - Money, Banking, and Financial Institutions (3 credits)

 - International Financial Law and Regulation (3 credits)